avirdi-cyber007/Cloud-Elk1/README.md

 ![TODO: Update the path with the name of your screenshot of docker ps output](Images/docker_ps_output.png)

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_ Web-1 and Web-2 are being monitored with private IP addresses 10.0.0.5 and 10.0.0.6 via the peer-to-peer networking.
+Web-1 and Web-2 are being monitored with private IP addresses 10.0.0.5 and 10.0.0.6 via the peer-to-peer networking.

 We have installed the following Beats on these machines: Filebeats and Metricbeats have been successfully installed